James walked into the bunker behind some young mercs, a bunch of gang-bred newbs all wearing a Red Cobra logo.

 “Don’t look,” said James.
 “Just turn away.”

-She sobbed as she belayed her gaze, closing her eyes as she nodded in poignant acceptance of his advice.
+She sobbed as she bound her gaze, closing her eyes as she nodded in poignant acceptance of his advice.

 It was better this way.
 This young woman, Sofie, didn’t need to be doing this, not the kind of merc-work James was used to.